MIR Patterns in TableGen

 (apply (G_STORE (i32 0), $ptr):$root)>;

-Combine Rules also allow mixing C++ code with MIR patterns, so that you may perform additional checks when matching, or run additional code after rewriting a pattern.
+Combine Rules also allow mixing C++ code with MIR patterns, so that you may perform additional checks when matching, or run a C++ action after matching.

 The following expansions are available for MIR patterns: